A red sailboat is tied to a concrete dock in a harbor with other boats and autumn trees.

 Walking & Cycling

-• Lough Derg Way – a 68.9 km (≈ 43 mi) National Waymarked Trail that starts at Arthur’s Quay in Limerick City and finishes at the harbour in Dromineer, County Tipperary.
-Graded moderate with a total ascent of 527 m, the route is marked by the familiar yellow‑on‑black arrow.
-It can be walked in three days (many prefer four or five to suit accommodation gaps).
-About 55 % of the trail follows quiet local roads; the remainder winds along canal banks, riverside paths and low‑lying forest tracks.
-Dogs are not permitted on the Way, preserving the tranquillity of the water‑rich landscape.
+• Lough Derg Way: The 68.9 km (≈ 43 mi) National Waymarked Trail begins at Arthur’s Quay in Limerick City and finishes at Dromineer harbour in County Tipperary.
+Graded as moderate with a total ascent of 527 m, the route is marked by a yellow arrow on a black background.
+Most walkers complete it in three days, though four or five days is often preferred to match accommodation availability.
+Approximately 55% of the trail follows quiet local roads, while the remainder traces canal banks, riverside paths and low forest tracks.
+Dogs are not permitted on the Way to protect the local wildlife and maintain the trail’s character.

-• Blueways – a 160 km network of paddling and tow‑path trails that circle the lake.
-The North section starts at Portumna, the West passes historic villages such as Tuamgraney and Scarriff, and the South threads through the bustling twin towns of Killaloe and Ballina.
-Cyclists can hire e‑bikes from Lough Derg eBike Tours (free delivery within Nenagh or Killaloe) and follow pre‑programmed routes.
+• Blueways: A 160 km network of paddling and tow-paths circles the lake.
+The North section begins at Portumna, the West route passes through Tuamgraney and Scarriff, and the South section links the twin towns of Killaloe and Ballina.
+Cyclists can hire e-bikes from Lough Derg eBike Tours, which offers free delivery within Nenagh or Killaloe and provides pre-programmed route maps.

 Water Activities

-• Boat hire & cruising – Companies including Shannon Boat Hire, Emerald Star, Killaloe River Cruises and Silver Line Cruisers offer lake‑boats, mini‑cruisers and luxury yachts equipped with fishfinders.
-Options range from half‑day to weekly hires.
-The Killaloe River Cruise provides a guided hour‑long tour of monastic sites and lakeside scenery – tickets should be booked online in advance.
+• Boat hire & cruising: Shannon Boat Hire, Emerald Star, Killaloe River Cruises and Silver Line Cruisers operate lake boats, mini-cruisers and luxury yachts, many equipped with fishfinders.
+Hires range from half-day excursions to full weeks.
+The Killaloe River Cruise runs guided one-hour tours covering monastic sites and lakeside scenery; tickets are sold online and should be booked in advance.

-• Kayaking & paddle‑boarding – The Lough Derg Watersports centre at Kilgarvan Quay runs guided kayak tours, SUP rentals and family camps.
-Inis Cealtra is a popular launch point for paddlers seeking a quiet island paddle.
+• Kayaking & paddle-boarding: The Lough Derg Watersports centre at Kilgarvan Quay runs guided kayak tours, stand-up paddleboard rentals and seasonal family camps.
+Inis Cealtra serves as a popular destination for paddlers looking to explore the island’s shoreline at their own pace.

-• Angling – Lough Derg is renowned for coarse‑fishing, with plentiful roach, bream and perch.
-Anglers often combine a day on the water with a stroll along the Way to spot the best banks.
+• Angling: The lake is a well-known coarse-fishing destination, particularly for roach, bream and perch.
+Many anglers combine a day on the water with short walks along the trail to identify the most productive banks.

 Heritage & Wildlife

-• Killaloe – once the seat of the 11th‑century High King Brian Boru, the town boasts medieval streets, St Flannan’s Cathedral and riverside walks that reveal early‑Christian heritage.
+• Killaloe: Once associated with the 11th-century High King Brian Boru, the town retains a compact medieval layout, St Flannan’s Cathedral and riverside walks that highlight early Christian history.

-• Castles & Gardens – Nenagh Castle, Portumna Castle and their surrounding gardens provide insight into medieval and Renaissance architecture.
+• Castles & Gardens: Nenagh Castle and Portumna Castle, alongside their formal gardens, offer insight into medieval military architecture and Renaissance landscape design.

-• Island Monasteries – Inis Cealtra’s ruined churches and holy well are accessible by boat or kayak.
+• Island Monasteries: Inis Cealtra’s ruined churches and holy well are accessible by passenger boat or kayak, providing a quiet introduction to Ireland’s early monastic traditions.

-• Clare Abbey – A well‑preserved Cistercian ruin set in tranquil fields, just a short drive from the western shore of the lake.
+• Clare Abbey: A well-preserved Cistercian ruin set in open fields, located a short drive from the western shoreline.
 (Clare Abbey)

 Practical Information